In Unprecedented Move, India Revokes Kashmir's Special Status, Sparks Fears Of Unrest

 Mehbooba Mufti, a former chief minister of Jammu and Kashmir, called the move illegal and unconstitutional, describing it as "the darkest day in Indian democracy."

-On Twitter, former Finance Minister Arun Jaitley praised the government's actions, saying Kashmir's special status "had to go," and thanked the prime minister for "correcting a historical blunder."
+On Twitter, former Finance Minister Arun Jaitley praised the government's actions, saying Kashmir's special status "had to go" and thanking the prime minister for "correcting a historical blunder."

 My complements to the Prime Minister Shri Narendra Modi ji and the Home Minister Shri Amit Shah for correcting a historical blunder.— Arun Jaitley (@arunjaitley) August 5, 2019

-Meanwhile, Home Minister Amit Shah introduced a bill in parliament to formalize the presidential decree.
+Meanwhile, Home Minister Amit Shah introduced a bill in Parliament to formalize the presidential decree.
 Opposition members unsuccessfully sought to disrupt the proceedings.

-When India and Pakistan gained independence, the fate of Kashmir, a Muslim-majority Himalayan valley with sizeable Hindu and Buddhist minorities that straddles the two countries, was left unresolved.
+When India and Pakistan gained independence, the fate of Kashmir, a Muslim-majority Himalayan valley with sizable Hindu and Buddhist minorities that straddles the two countries, was left unresolved.
 Pakistan quickly invaded and occupied a portion of Kashmir, which acceded to India.
-Article 370 was added to the Indian constitution recognizing Jammu and Kashmir's special status and allowing a degree of autonomy, except for defense, communications and foreign affairs.
+Article 370 was added to the Indian Constitution recognizing Jammu and Kashmir's special status and allowing a degree of autonomy, except for defense, communications and foreign affairs.

 Since the 1990s, Kashmiri separatists — some seeking independence and others fighting to join neighboring Pakistan — have fought an on-again, off-again armed campaign against Indian security forces in Jammu and Kashmir.
 Tens of thousands of people have died in the decades-long conflict.